FLYR-Open-Source/flyr-lib-go/monitoring/README.md

 The path of a request through your application.

 **Traces** give us the big picture of what happens when a request is made to an application.
 Whether your application is a monolith with a single database or a sophisticated mesh of services, traces are essential to understanding the full “path” a request takes in your application.

+### Distributed Tracing

+**Distributed Tracing** provides visibility into the flow of requests as they traverse through various services in a distributed system.
+This capability is essential for understanding the interactions between microservices, identifying performance bottlenecks, and diagnosing issues.
+Each trace captures the entire lifecycle of a request, recording its journey across different services and components.
+By analyzing traces, you can visualize how requests propagate through your system and identify areas for optimization.
+This library supports distributed tracing by leveraging OpenTelemetry, ensuring consistent trace propagation and context management across different services and frameworks.

 ### Use of the Tracer